sycbarry/leitner/README.md

 ### `new`

-Create new packages or decks.
+Create new packages, decks, or tags.

 **Create a package:**
 ```bash